-So far the 'Global Exploration Strategy' has focussed on a roadmap to explore the inner solar system ultimately aspiring to crewed missions to the Moon and Mars.
+So far the 'Global Exploration Strategy' [1] has focussed on a roadmap to explore the inner solar system ultimately aspiring to crewed missions to the Moon and Mars.
 It is recognised that the next step will be the exploration of the outer solar system and beyond.
 In particular, manned, missions require significant power for propulsion, to maintain a survivable habitat and to conduct useful operations at their destination.

 Increasing use is made of electrical power for propulsion, exploiting the very high specific impulse achievable to limit propellant mass to manageable quantities.
 Within the inner solar system this power can be mostly generated by solar arrays.
-In the outer solar system nuclear power remains the only practical means of generating the very high power levels identified in mission analysis to deliver significant payload within acceptable timescales.
+In the outer solar system nuclear power remains the only practical means of generating the very high power levels identified in mission analysis to deliver significant payload within acceptable timescales [2].

-Nuclear power is recognised as a key enabling technology for the Global Exploration Strategy.
+Nuclear power is recognised [3] as a key enabling technology for the Global Exploration Strategy.
 High power generation is one of the fundamental capabilities which are a common essential requirement for both inner and outer solar system exploration.
 Mission analysis has consistently demonstrated that nuclear electric propulsion is an enabling technology, for instance for a sample return mission to a Jovian moon or to put a spacecraft into orbit around Neptune.
-More recently, in the HiPER project, mission analysis also identified that space nuclear power generation could benefit a wide range of applications.
+More recently, in the HiPER project [5], mission analysis also identified that space nuclear power generation could benefit a wide range of applications.
 In the longer term, the power available could also be exploited for high power instrumentation and even for asteroid mining.

 Propulsion is one of the main users of the higher power nuclear fission applications.
-In principle space high power propulsion can be met by nuclear thermal (NTP) or nuclear electric (NEP) technologies.
-Most recent studies however have focussed on nuclear electric propulsion because, although the systems are more complex, the much higher specific impulse achievable makes the very significant reduction in propellant mass very attractive for long duration missions.
+In principle space high power propulsion can be met by nuclear thermal (NTP) or nuclear electric (NEP) propulsion technologies.
+Most recent studies however have focussed on NEP because, although the systems are more complex, the much higher specific impulse achievable makes the very significant reduction in propellant mass very attractive for long duration missions or the higher thrust achievable can lead to reduce significantly the mission's duration for an equal mass of propellant.
 In practice, nuclear electric power generation has a wider range of potential applications such as power for habitats on the Moon and Mars.

-Radioisotope thermoelectric generators (RTG) or radioisotope heater units (RHU) do not provide power on the scale of fission nuclear power generators and they are therefore not considered further in this study.
+Radioisotope thermoelectric generators (RTG) or radioisotope heater units (RHU) do not provide power on the scale of fission nuclear power generators and they are therefore not considered further in this paper.
 Fusion technology is also excluded.
-It is still too immature in space applications.
+It is still too immature in space applications for now.

-Nuclear power has been integral to US and Russian space plans for many years and both countries have experience in orbiting nuclear power generators.
+Nuclear power has been integral to US and Russian space plans for many years and both countries have experience in orbiting nuclear power generators [4].
 Activity in this area lapsed during the last decade because of the focus on the inner solar system and funding constraints.
-However, the interest on NEP has been revived by the Russian MW-class nuclear power and propulsion system (NPPS) concept combined with a heavy launcher capable of lifting 70 to 130 tons LEO payload, and in USA in the area of low power range at LANL (Los Alamos National Lab).
+However, the interest on NEP has been revived by the Russian MW-class nuclear power and propulsion system (NPPS) [7] concept combined with a heavy launcher capable of lifting 70 to 130 tons LEO payload, and in US in the area of low power range at LANL (Los Alamos National Lab).
 Recent studies have shown that Ariane 5 ECA and the Atlas 5 heavy launcher could lift higher power generators of power up to about 200 kWe.
 Together these developments indicate that space nuclear power will increasingly become part of the plans and policies of the major space-faring nations.